Alpha-Atom/ip-project-server/README.md

 `2` indicates a malformed request.

 ### /events/edit/:eventid
-To create a new event, a `PUT` request should be sent with the following data:
+To create a new event, a `PUT` request should be sent with the following data - all fields except auth are optional:
 ```javascript
 {
     "name": "Test Event",